-Though London is my home, The Runyon Project’s name is inspired by the hiking trail behind my ‘home away from home’ in Hollywood, CA. It was there that I gained physical and mental strength, where I hiked with friends or my headset – learning another language, practicing a speech, listening to new music or just being mindful in nature.
+Though London UK is my home, The Runyon Project’s name is inspired by the hiking trail behind my ‘home away from home’ in Hollywood, CA. It was there that I gained physical and mental strength, where I hiked with friends or my headset – learning another language, practicing a speech, listening to new music or just being mindful in nature.

 How you live each day is how you live your life.

 …and then an unexpected career move found me when a talented and ambitious coach posted a request on a community Facebook page seeking administrative support.
 Interesting.
 Why not?
 I started right away and continue to love my work.
 As my client list grew, I decided to freelance exclusively and started The Runyon Project.

 My days are still guided by how I want to feel in each moment and it comes very naturally: cycling, a creative work project, a walk in my local park, films, my son, the wonders of living in London, the refugees I volunteer with, learning, music, books, or simply a great buzz off green tea – these are easily accessible to me.
 And, the impact these resources have had on the effectiveness, creativity and efficiency of my work and life are astounding.